australiaitgroup/OnedayHackDay-AWS-DE/support_document/cleanup.md

-*After all the labs have been done, the AWS resources need to be delete to avoid extra cost.*
+*After all the labs are finished, the AWS resources need to be deleted to avoid the extra cost.*
 #### Here is the list of resources:
 - buckets in S3
 - MySQL database in RDS